BDC Hamburger Icon

 4. Be aware of challenges when calculating CLV.

-Mitigating the human factor in CLV calculations can be the hardest challenge.
+Mitigating the human factor in CLV calculations can be the most significant challenge.
 Consider the far-reaching implications of the following situations:

 • New markets: In new markets, sales reps may not have the experience and knowledge to have a “gut feeling” about a customer’s CLV.

-• New products: When it comes to new products, it’s challenging to “bulk raise” a CLV measurement.
-The new CLV can only be a very approximate reflection of new opportunities.
+• New products: It’s challenging to “bulk raise” a CLV measurement for new products.
+The new CLV can only approximate the reflection of new opportunities.

 • Incompatible variables: Making CLV assessments covering different geographies or customer segments with incompatible variables can be challenging.
-This challenge could be mitigated by working out a unified calculation method on a senior level.
+A unified calculation method on a senior level could mitigate this challenge.

 Using CLV in sales